 The skin is our largest organ that easily absorbs what is put on it.
 This means that our skin not only absorbs the beneficial ingredients in cosmetics, but also the chemicals, especially with repeat exposure.
-One third of the cosmetics products currently on the market contain chemicals that are linked to cancer.
-Of the more than 10,000 ingredients used in personal care products, close to 90% have not undergone any safety testing.
-Given those statistics, doesn’t it make sense to be conscious about the products you use on your skin every day?
+The vast majority of personal care products on the market have the potential to be contaminated with harmful impurities, and none of these ingredients are regulated.

 The European Union Cosmetics Directive, established in 1976 and revised and updated multiple times since, bans the use of chemicals that are known or strongly suspected to cause cancer, mutations and birth defects.
 In 2004, the directive was amended to require all companies selling cosmetics in the EU to remove these chemicals from their products.
 Many US companies sell their products on the European market and have been required to reformulate their products.
 However, just because a company sells its products in Europe does not mean that the same products you purchase here in the US meet EU standards.

 Read your labels before purchasing cosmetics.
 Just because something is labeled “natural” and has pretty designs of wholesome ingredients on the label does not necessarily mean that it is chemical-free.
 Look for brands that comply with EU regulations.

 Another consideration that is important to me when choosing cosmetics and personal care products is that they are not tested on animals.
 Look for the Leaping Bunny logo – it provides the best assurance that the products you use are cruelty-free and have not been tested on animals.
 Incidentally, in 2013, the European Union banned the import and sale of cosmetics containing ingredients tested on animals.